hashimaziz88/HyperionDev-WebDevBootcamp/README.md

 3. **Backend Web Development (Backend)**
    - Backend development using Express.js.
    - Web applications with RESTful APIs and MongoDB
-   - Developemnt of Application Using the MERN STACK
+   - Development of Full-Stack Applications Using the MERN STACK

    ### Achieved an impressive 99% average grade and Top position in class.